luka-danger/alpine-running-depot/README.md

 work, as this is not a real website.
 These changes affect the login.html file and affect the "Forgot Password" link on Line 37 and the "Sign Up" link on Line 44.</li>
 </ul>
+<li>noInventory(): This function changes the font color of the name and inventory number
+of any item on the product table where the inventory number is equal to zero.
+The font color is changed to red to indicate that the item is out of stock.
+This function can be found on Lines 14 - 24.</li>
 </ul>

 Resources/Templates: